geo2france/ms2-panel-editor/docs/user_guide/getting_started.en.md

 - If no `url`, `wkt`, or `wtk` is provided, no control geometry is loaded.
 - `wkt` / `wtk` is interpreted as `EPSG:4326`.
 - When needed, that geometry is reprojected to the Identify features CRS before spatial comparison.
-- If the spatial check fails for the configured operation, the `Edit` button is not shown.
+- If the spatial check fails for the configured operation, the UI shows a `record` status button with a dedicated tooltip.
 - If the user has a role listed in `allowedRoles`, the spatial restriction is bypassed.

 ## Complete example (global + layer + fields)